pratap-panabaka/gse-lockscreen-extension/README.md

 - You can set different background images/colors for each monitor upto four monitors.

 > [!NOTE]
-> Currently it is tested on Arch Linux and Ubuntu 24.10
+> Currently it is tested on Arch Linux and Ubuntu 24.04 and 24.10

 ### Install
 ```